 The gap between these two outcomes widens every year.
 In 2015, even mediocre SEO could produce some results.
 In 2026, mediocre SEO increasingly produces nothing - or worse, algorithmic penalties and wasted investment.

-This is why the difficulty of modern SEO increases its value: The businesses that get it right don't just rank well temporarily.
+The businesses that get it right don't just rank well temporarily.
 They build durable competitive advantages that become harder to displace over time.

 For business owners and decision-makers, the increasing complexity of SEO represents a strategic opportunity disguised as a challenge.